abhisargupta85/Telco-Customer-Churn-Prediction-An-End-to-End-Data-Science-Pipeline/README.md

-# Telco Customer Churn Prediction: An End-to-End Data Science Pipeline
+# Telco Customer Churn Prediction: An End-to-End Data Pipeline

 ## Project Overview
 This project demonstrates a full, professional data science workflow applied to a critical business problem: **predicting customer churn** for a telecommunications company.